-But as they capture particulates, something happens inside dehumidifiers: The pressure builds, and air doesn’t flow as easily through the dehumidifier.
+As they capture particulates, something happens inside dehumidifiers: The pressure builds, and air doesn’t flow as easily through the dehumidifier.

 As a rule of thumb, it’s standard to change filters with every “turn of the room” or after each harvest, using the factory-recommended filter rating.
 Quest uses MERV 11 to MERV 13 most often.

-This avoids any cross-contamination from one cycle to the next.
+In turn, this avoids any cross-contamination from one cycle to the next.
 In addition, cultivators should inspect the filters every two to three weeks to verify they do not need to be changed out more often due to excessive levels of dust in the air.

 “Think about a screen on your window.
 It will be pushed harder and harder if you have a fan blowing hard against it,” said Jerome Verhoeven, an electrical engineer at Quest.
 “The same goes for filters.
 As they clog, they become more resistant to airflow.”